kyma-project/kyma/components/directory-size-exporter/README.md

 ### Available Commands

-For development, you can use the following commands:
+For development, use the following commands:

 - Run all tests and validation